 Pursuant to Federal law, the Board has implemented technology protection measures, which protect against (e.g. filter or block) access to visual displays/depictions/materials that are obscene, constitute child pornography, and/or are harmful to minors, as defined by the Children's Internet Protection Act.
 At the discretion of the Board or the Superintendent, the technology protection measures may be configured to protect against access to other material considered inappropriate for students to access.
 The Board also utilizes software and/or hardware to monitor online activity of students to restrict access to child pornography and other material that is obscene, objectionable, inappropriate and/or harmful.
-It is important to note that the district monitors all school-provided online accounts regardless of when a student uses the account or from where they are using the account and regardless of the device that is being used to access the account, even if that device is not owned by the district.
-The technology protection measures may not be disabled at any time that students may be using the Network, if such disabling will cease to protect against access to materials that are prohibited under the Children's Internet Protection Act.
-Any student who attempts to disable the technology protection measures will be subject to discipline.
+It is important to note that the district monitors all school-provided online accounts regardless of when a student uses the account or from where they are using the account and regardless of the device that is being used to access may not be disabled at any time that students may be using the Network, if such disabling will cease to protect against access to disable the technology protection measures will be subject to discipline.